rubensgomes/ms-ex-lib/README.md

-# ex-lib
+# ms-ex-lib
-A basic Kotlin library to be a placeholder for Application exceptions.
+A Kotlin library to be a placeholder for application exceptions to be used by microservices.

 ## Display Java Tools Installed